otrv4/otrv4/otrv4.md

 #### User requests to start an OTR conversation

   * Send an OTR Query Message including the allowed versions to the correspondent.

+Query messages are constructed according to the section "OTR Query Messages" of OTRv3 [3], and the byte identifier for OTR version 4 is "4".

 #### Receiving plaintext without the whitespace tag